ARTICLE

 Wisom, Mood & Gesture

-The Caligraphies of Hassan Massoudy
+The Calligraphies of Hassan Massoudy

 Born in Najaf, central Iraq, artist Hassan Massoudy is considered to be one of the greatest living calligraphers.
 Raised in a traditional society were he was prohibited from creating art, Hassan moved on to Baghdad and, through apprenticeships, practiced and studied classical Arabic calligraphy while beginning to explore the fine arts.